fardog/fardog.io/content/projects/_index.md

 other services either, so why not trust Google?

-_secure-operator_ has been well received, made the rounds on a number of Golang newsletters, and is running in highly reliable for my use.
+_secure-operator_ has been well received, made the rounds on a number of Golang newsletters, and has been running reliably in my home for months.
+The number of downloads it receives indicate it might be working well for others too.

 [github]: https://github.com/fardog
 [primes-twitter]: https://twitter.com/_primes_